adeans/gallont/docs/cite.md

 The paper that introduces and describes the ontology:

-Deans AR, Nastasi LF, Davis C (2024) GallOnt: An ontology for plant gall phenotypes.
-ARPHA Preprints. https://doi.org/10.3897/arphapreprints.e128953
+Deans AR, Nastasi LF, Davis CK (2024) GallOnt: An ontology for plant gall phenotypes.
+Biodiversity Data Journal 12: e128585 https://doi.org/10.3897/BDJ.12.e128585